MP Estate Planning UK

 Key characteristics of an offshore trust include:

-• Assets managed outside the UK
+• Trust assets are typically managed and administered outside the UK

 Key Features of Offshore Trusts